 Establishing an organic ranking for that keyword term won’t have to pay to get those leads year-round.
 Since you can cut your PPC budget during these periods, your ROI will be substantially higher than it would have been with a straight Google Ads campaign.
 Here’s why an organic SEO foundation is critical for year-round leads:

 - Budget Efficiency: Make the best use of your marketing resources

 - ROI: Earn a greater return on investment

 - Sustainability: Keep phone calls coming in year-round

 Sometimes contractors mistake PPC as the ultimate quick fix for online marketing.
 While paid ads have great value when properly managed, they are also dangerous to rely on as a singular entity.
-PPC and SEO are not mutually exclusive concepts but rather work well together and work best when combined.
+PPC and SEO are not mutually exclusive concepts but work well together and best when combined.

 Even when securing a top ad spot, 76% of users will scroll down and click the organic result.
 That means you must be present on organic as well.
 Not only that, but once a user clicks on an ad, they will only stay if the landing page is well optimized with informative content that facilitates a good user experience.
 SEO lays an excellent foundation for subsequent PPC campaigns in all seasons.

 Seasonal PPC Tips for HVAC Companies

 As the autumn season arrives, a temperature change will affect HVAC businesses, some more so than others, depending on their geographic location.
 HVAC companies that know how to take the best advantage of Pay Per Click (PPC) marketing can use seasonal changes to their advantage and use market inefficiencies to keep business optimal year-round.

 Consider these 3 PPC tips for HVAC contractors: